atomly/packages/README.md

 ---

+## Stack

+- PostgreSQL relational database setup in the `.env` file.
+The database is synchronized by `TypeORM` and introspected by `Prisma` to improve our GraphQL developer experience.
+- Redis data structure store is perfect for storing persistent sessions for our users.
+We're using the `ioredis` library to generate our Redis client in our server, finally, the Redis client is passed to `graphql-yoga` express based server for the sessions.

+---

 ## Environmental Variables File Template

 The following configuration is necessary to run the application.
-The following env. variables are working examples, make sure to fill them with the valid host IP and port where your local database is hosted, as well as the user.
-It's possible to add a cloud-hosted database as well.
+The following env. variables are working examples, make sure to fill them with the valid host IP and port where your local Docker containers are hosted, as well as the other information.
+It's possible to add cloud-hosted services as well.

 ```.env
 # Node #